Snowpark Checkpoints library: Collectors¶

 .

-The output of this mode is a JSON file for each collected DataFrame, where the name of the file is the same as the checkpoint.
+The output of this mode is a JSON file for each collected DataFrame, and the name of the file is the same as the checkpoint.
 This file contains information related to the schema and has two sections:

 DataFrameSchema

-object of Pandera.The custom data section is an array of the custom data collected by each column based on the PySpark type.
+object of pandera.The custom data section is an array of the custom data collected by each column based on the PySpark type.

 Note